What is Cheque and its Types

 Order cheque :

-A cheque payable to particular person or his order is called as order cheque.When the word “or bearer” printed on the cheque is cancelled and and the word ‘order’ may be written on the cheque, the cheque is called an order cheque.
+A cheque payable to the particular person or his order is called an order cheque.When the word “or bearer” printed on the cheque is cancelled and the word ‘order’ may be written on the cheque, the cheque is called an order cheque.
 An order cheque is one which is payable to a particular person.
 The payee can transfer an order cheque to someone else by signing his or her name on the back of it.